chrisjohnson16/astra-streaming-demo/README.md

     ```
     DO NOT enable CDC on this table yet.

-3. To create an Astra DB sink, go to the your Astra Streaming tenant and click on the Sinks tab.
-Once there click Create and fill in the form with the information based on what we've done to this point.
-You'll consume the `stocks-enriched` topic and you'll need to use the following mapping.
+3. To create an Astra DB sink, go to your Astra Streaming tenant and click on the Sinks tab.
+Once there, click Create and fill in the form with the information based on what we've done to this point.
+You'll consume the `stocks-enriched` topic, and you'll need to use the following mapping.
 Do not use the default mapping if the field is populated:

 ```
 uid=value.uuid,symbol=value.symbol,trade_date=value.date,open_price=value.openPrice,high_price=value.highPrice,low_price=value.lowPrice,close_price=value.closePrice,volume=value.volume